hcengineering/platform/README.md

 Support is available for both amd64 and arm64 containers on Linux and macOS.

 ### Pre-requisite :
-Ensure wget and unzip are installed on the system and are available in system path, to check open terminal and use commands:
+Ensure that wget and unzip are installed on the system and are available in system path, to check open terminal and use commands:

 ```bash
 wget --version  # To check wget is installed or not